Robutler

 Widget Not Appearing

-• Verify User-Agent is from a browser
+• Verify the User-Agent is from a browser.

-• Check <widget> tags are properly formatted
+• Check that <widget> tags are properly formatted.

-• Ensure kind attribute is correct
+• Ensure the kind attribute is correct.

 postMessage Not Working

-• Verify type: 'widget_message' is set
+• Verify type: 'widget_message' is set.

-• Check sandbox allows allow-scripts
+• Check that the iframe sandbox allows allow-scripts.

 Styling Issues

-• Confirm Tailwind CDN is included
+• Confirm the Tailwind CDN is included.

-• Check for conflicting styles
+• Check for conflicting styles.

-• Test with colorScheme: 'normal' on iframe
+• Test with colorScheme: 'normal' on the iframe.

-API Reference
+API Reference (Python)

 @widget(